 Open my fridge, and you’ll discover a load of ‘trick’ condiments for injecting meals with flavor, the trick being fermentation and its strong effect on cooking.
-Fermented elements, of which miso is a shining megastar, have multiple layers and extreme intensity, which saves on effort and time growing that complexity your self.
-My miso jar is available especially on hand for cooking vegetables without any help from animal-based products.
-It gives meals – even desserts, drastically whilst caramel is worried – umami improve and an unmistakable, but very scrumptious, funk.
+Fermented elements, of which miso is a shining megastar, have multiple layers and extreme intensity, which saves effort and time growing that complexity yourself.

 Potato and gochujang braised eggs (above)